FREE Plant-Based Protein Course with 40+ Recipes

 I love the flavor of shallots in this recipe, but finely chopped white or yellow onion will also work.

-Obviously, this recipe is an asparagus risotto recipe but the same technique can also work with peas, zucchini, broccoli, or any other quick-cooking vegetable.
-If you use broccoli or zucchini, then I’d recommend chopping them well before adding them so they cook quickly and uniformly.
+Obviously, this recipe is an asparagus risotto recipe, but the same technique can also work with peas, zucchini, broccoli, or any other quick-cooking vegetable.
+If you use broccoli or zucchini, I’d recommend chopping them well before adding them so they cook quickly and uniformly.

 Lastly, I used fresh parsley for this recipe, but basil would also work.
 Tarragon would also be a great option for a fresh herb!